Hutchinson SA: Major acquisitions

 Hutchinson has acquired many companies with varying expertise.
 In 1974 Hutchinson acquired Paulstra, a company which specializes in vibration and acoustic insulation.

 In United States Hutchinson acquired in 1996 the Corduroy Rubber Company in Grand Rapids, MI, calling for many years Paustra CRC and later only Hutchinson.
 In 1998 acquired the National O-Rings in Downey, CA and Stillman Seal in Carlsbad, CA.

 The company made multiple acquisitions in 2019.
 In January, Hutchinson announced the acquisition of an American parts manufacturer called Midé Technology.

 In September, Hutchinson acquired a thermal management company called TCSA from Mann+Hummel.
 “TCSA is now a joint venture between the two companies, dedicated to thermal management and cooling systems for vehicles, particularly EV and HEV and integrated in Hutchinson’s FMS (Fluid Management Systems) activity.”

 Later that month, Hutchinson announced its acquisition of German aerospace company, PFW.
 The acquisition was completed in January 2020.

+In February 2026, Hutchinson announced the acquisition of Cox & Co Company (a U.S. leader in low‑power de‑icing solutions) and its subsidiary Prime Technology (a U.S. expert in naval and industrial instrumentation), further strengthening its position as a Tier‑1 strategic partner in the aerospace sector.